-As a significant part of our business, brick paver restoration covers a broad range of services, such as stripping off failed paver sealant, calcium removal, oil stain removal, rust/irrigation removal, rust/fertilizer rust removal, efflorescence removal, color restoration.
+As a significant part of our business, brick paver restoration covers a broad range of services, such as stripping off failed paver sealant, calcium removal, oil stain removal, rust/irrigation removal, rust/fertilizer rust removal, efflorescence removal, and color restoration.

 There are cheap bricks with impurities in the sand mix during the manufacturing process, coupled with a horrible base.
 This less-than-adequate base creates this calcium build-up.

-Always Remember: Cheaper isn’t better.
-Not in the long run, as it may cost you four times the original cost of doing it right the 1st time.
+Always Remember: Cheaper isn’t better, not in the long run, as it may cost you four times the original cost of doing it right the 1st time.

 The Stripping Process